Skip to content ↓

 Teacher of Geography: Tasneem Walji

 While teaching, she completed her Masters in Development Education and Global Learning from UCL.
-She is currently the interim head of department and is looking into furthering her understanding of Geography education by pursuing a PhD at UCL.
+She is currently the interim head of department and is looking into furthering her understanding of geography education by pursuing a PhD at UCL.

-Outside of work Tasneem thoroughly enjoys learning languages, travelling abroad and spending time with her family and friends.
+Outside of work, Tasneem thoroughly enjoys learning languages, travelling abroad and spending time with her family and friends.

 Teacher of Geography/Assistant Head of Year 9: Zaynah Bhatti